What is psikat?

 Shortcut Action

 .
-Insert note-off marker at cursor
+Insert note-off at cursor

 Shift + .
-Insert note-off on all voices of current track row
+Insert note-off on all voices of current track

 Reference Tables